mwdeshaw/Notable/README.md

 Notable has many features, all of which work to give the user the best experience imaginable.

 * #### Secure and safe user authentication that bootstraps user to prevent logout on resfresh
-* Demo user button enables users to try the application for themselves
-* #### Creation of a notebook on signup, so you can instantly get started!
-* Create notes at the touch of a button.
+* #### Create notes at the touch of a button.
 Wherever you are in the app, Notable will add the note to your most recent notebook
 * #### Ability to create notebooks, change their titles, and delete them at the touch of a button
-* Search for notebooks by title, autocomplete will show the notebooks that match your query
+* #### Search for notebooks by title, autocomplete will show the notebooks that match your query
 * #### Edit notes with a rich-text editor, which empowers users to add inline-styling to the text of their notes
-* Make a mistake or finish your to-do list?
-You can erase notes with the touch of a button
 * #### Autosaving of notes on edit, so you don't need to worry about losing your progress

 ## Requirements